-8.4 Conduction Electrons, Valence Holes, Doping, and Δ
+8.4 Conduction Electrons, Valence Holes, Δ , and Doping

 When an electron does acquire enough energy to jump the gap and provide current, it leaves behind a vacant state called a hole.
 This valence hole provides another place for an electron in the valence band to go-but when it does, it leaves behind its own vacancy.
 In effect, when the valence electron filled the valence hole, the hole moves in the opposite direction.
 So when an electron jumps from the valence band to the conduction band, two charge carriers are made: an electron-hole pair.
-Of course, a conduction electron can also fill a valence hole.
-The conductivity due to valence holes shows that the valence band states are in fact extended.
+Of course, a conduction electron can also fill a valence hole in the reverse process.

-In equilibrium, the rate of collisions between conduction electrons and valence holes should match the rate of pair creation:
+In equilibrium, the rate of collisions between conduction electrons and valence holes should match the rate of spontaneous pair creation:

-$$n_e n_h \propto e^{-\Delta/k_B T}$$ .
+$$n_e n_h \propto e^{-\Delta/k_B T}.$$